kartonfarkas/api_docs/source/suite/exports/responses.rst

     * - notification_url
       - string
       - request is sent to the url if the export is ready
-      - The result data is the same as the result of `querying export status <http://emarsys-dev.readthedocs.org/en/latest/suite/exports/query_status.html>`_.
+      - The payload is the same as the result of `querying export status <http://emarsys-dev.readthedocs.org/en/latest/suite/exports/query_status.html>`_.

 Request Example
 ---------------